boekkooi/openshift-cartridge-php/README.md

 phalcon 1.3.4 --enable-phalcon
 ```
 Don't forget to change your `.openshift/nginx.conf.erb` according to the [phalcon nginx installation notes](http://docs.phalconphp.com/en/latest/reference/nginx.html).

-## Versions
-Currently this cartridge has the following versions:
-- 5.5.22
-- 5.6.6

-If you need another version you can compile it yourself and submit a PR to get it integrated.

 ### Compiling a new version
 To compile a new version you will first need a openshift application.